backstage/backstage/packages/core-components/api-report.md

 // @public
 export function WarningPanel(props: WarningProps): JSX.Element;

+// Warning: (ae-missing-release-tag) "WarningPanelClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type WarningPanelClassKey =
+  | 'panel'
+  | 'summary'
+  | 'summaryText'
+  | 'message'
+  | 'details';

 // Warnings were encountered during analysis:
 //
+// src/components/DependencyGraph/types.d.ts:16:5 - (ae-unresolved-link) The @link reference could not be resolved: The package "@backstage/core-components" does not have an export "DependencyNode"
+// src/components/DependencyGraph/types.d.ts:20:5 - (ae-unresolved-link) The @link reference could not be resolved: The package "@backstage/core-components" does not have an export "DependencyNode"
 // src/components/TabbedLayout/RoutedTabs.d.ts:9:5 - (ae-forgotten-export) The symbol "SubRoute" needs to be exported by the entry point index.d.ts
-// src/components/Table/Table.d.ts:15:5 - (ae-forgotten-export) The symbol "SelectedFilters" needs to be exported by the entry point index.d.ts
+// src/components/Table/Table.d.ts:20:5 - (ae-forgotten-export) The symbol "SelectedFilters" needs to be exported by the entry point index.d.ts
-// src/layout/ErrorBoundary/ErrorBoundary.d.ts:7:5 - (ae-forgotten-export) The symbol "SlackChannel" needs to be exported by the entry point index.d.ts
+// src/layout/ErrorBoundary/ErrorBoundary.d.ts:8:5 - (ae-forgotten-export) The symbol "SlackChannel" needs to be exported by the entry point index.d.ts
 ```